 You are using an outdated browser.
 Some of the rich features of this site is not going to function on this browser.
 Consider updading your browser or using a newer browser.

 Zoë Baird joined the Markle Foundation as its president in 1998, after a diverse career as a prominent lawyer and business executive.
-At the start of her tenure, as the internet was poised to become mainstream, she and the Markle Board of Directors redirected Markle’s mission to focus on the potential of information technology (IT) to address some of the most challenging issues in the areas of economic security, national security and health care.
+At the start of her tenure, as the internet was just beginning to become mainstream, she and the Markle Board of Directors redirected Markle’s mission to focus on the potential of information technology (IT) to address some of the nation’s most pressing challenges, focusing on economic security, national security and health care.